ganbatte8/gator/README.md

 Once Go is installed, you can install this implementation of gator with `go install github.com/ganbatte8/gator`.

 `gator` should then be available as a command from anywhere on your command line if your PATH contains `$GOPATH/bin` (or `$GOBIN`).
-Windows-based environments should be different but similar (ha).
+This installation process kind of assumes a Unix-based OS but it should be possible to set it up on Windows too, it should be different but similar, haha.

 ## Setting up the PostgreSQL database

-PostgreSQL installation can be a little different (but similar) on different systems.
+PostgreSQL installation on different systems is similar but different.
-I was on Manjaro (don't recommend) when I wrote this program, which is an Arch Linux based distribution, so the commands indeed ended up being different than indicated in the course.
+I was on Manjaro (not recommended) when I wrote this program, which is an Arch Linux based distribution, so the commands ended up being a little different than indicated in the course indeed.
-My main reference was this arch wiki page: https://wiki.archlinux.org/title/PostgreSQL.
+My main reference for the installation and setup was this arch wiki page: https://wiki.archlinux.org/title/PostgreSQL.

 PostgreSQL needs to be v15 or later.
 My version was `16.3`.

-Once PostgreSQL is installed (usually via a package manager), first you can check your installed version with `psql --version`.
+Once PostgreSQL is installed (supposedly via your distribution's package manager), first you can check your installed version with `psql --version`.
 Then you have to start the postgresql service (normally just once) by running a command that presumably looks like this on Ubuntu: